callahat/dungeon_crawl_games/README.md

 https://github.com/callahat/dungeon_crawl

-### Games
+## Games

-To verify the basic export matches the linted and spaced one, check via `irb`.
+To verify the basic export matches the linted and spaced one, check via `irb` or `iex`.
 For example:

 ```ruby
 require 'json'